In this section

-An achievement Rae recalls with pride is to have had patients with transfusion dependent thalassaemia leading normal lives with survival into their sixties.
+An achievement Rae recalled with pride was to have had patients with transfusion dependent thalassaemia leading normal lives with survival into their sixties.

 Rae performed the first exchange transfusion on a jaundiced neonate at The Royal Children's Hospital.
 The baby was under the care of Dr. Elizabeth Turner.

 A career highlight Rae remembered well was attending a discussion by the Haematology and Oncology team in which they discussed the possibility of using the word "cure" for long term survivors of acute lymphoblastic leukaemia.

 Rae saw the first pregnancy in a patient with transfusion-dependent thalassaemia with the successful delivery of a healthy baby at term.

 Rae joyfully remembered hearing an older transfusion dependent patient asking his treating doctor ""What treatment in aged-care can we expect?".